Friday was the deadline to pay your tuition for Spring semester classes. Pay your tuition online over the weekend so you don't lose your seat!

 For assistance, visit my.waketech.edu.

-Curriculum students begin registration at different times, depending on their status as:
+Students in degree programs begin registration at different times, depending on their status as:

 The state subsidizes tuition at North Carolina public colleges and universities for all students whose permanent legal residence is in North Carolina.
 Students pay "in-state" or "out-of-state" tuition based on a residency determination process.
 The statute places the burden of proof on the student to establish, by a preponderance of evidence, that they are a bona fide domiciliary rather than mere residents of North Carolina.